Planning your Pets future without you

 RSPCA ACT will need to be contacted in the event of your death or if you can no longer care for your pet.

-Your pet will be placed in a suitable foster home if available, alternatively they will stay in our kennels being lovingly cared for by our kennel staff and volunteers.
+Your pet will be placed in a suitable foster home if available.
+Alternatively they will stay at our Shelter and be cared for by our trained staff and volunteers.

 We take great care in finding the right home for your loved pet, and we will ensure their transition into a new home is as stress-free as possible.
-A meet and greet will be performed by our skilled Animal Care Assistants to ensure any interested family are a good match for your beloved pet.
+A "meet and greet" will occur with our skilled Animal Care Assistants to ensure any interested family are a good match for your beloved pet.
 A potential new owner will be interviewed before the adoption is approved to ensure the perfect home is found.

-Your pet will stay in the care of RSPCA ACT until a suitable home is found, this may take time to ensure the best home is found.
+Your pet will stay in the care of RSPCA ACT until a suitable home is found.
 There is no time limit for your pet to find their new home.

 If you have multiple pets, we will try our best to rehome them together if requested.
 We cannot guarantee this will be possible, but if in the best interest of the pet we will do everything we can to find them a home together.